 "Only a few minutes now and we'll see them coming round the hill and right up at us."
 Andee blurbs becoming more and more excited.

-"I wish we had a vidrom so we could see who's racing."
+"I wish we had a Vidron so we could see who's racing."

 "Hey little brother, look down there."
-Andee points down past the south edge of the outcrop.
-This is the point where the circuit takes a sharp turn back down after a straight shot up the mountain on the Old Road.
+Andee points down past the south edge of the outcrop, below their lounge.
+In fact this is the point where the circuit takes a sharp turn back down after a straight shot up the mountain on the Old Road.
 It's a treacherous turn, infamous in fact, called the Tombstone Turn.
-It redirects the race back down at an extremely steep-near vertical fall before it straightens out following the contour of the base of table mountain into the Flatlands.
-There, the lightships now moving at near full speed of over 600kph, head into The Long Curve ahead of the Carpati viewing stands.
-It circles around the West Market, before the course heads into the Crags, which is full of canyons and tunnels.
+It redirects the race back down at an extremely seep-near vertical fall before it straightens out with the contour of the base of table mountain, into the Flatlands.
+There the lightships, now moving at near full speed of over 600kph, head into The Long Curve in front of the Carpati viewing stands, circling around the outside of the West Market, before the course heads into the Crags, which is full of canyons and tunnels.

 From their lounge, Andee and Mykee not only have a perfect view of the climb up the Old Road, but also of the steep Tombstone Turn which is literally on the south wall of their vertical stone outcrop.
 It's a sharp U-turn that forces the lightships sideways, literally 'riding on the wall', to head back down the dizzyingly steep slope towards the market.
 The people on the outcrop will lose sight of the ships for a moment since the ships turn on the vertical wall just below their feet, but from their lounge, Andee and Mykee will have a perfect lateral view of the action happening about 20 to 30 meters below them.